dumbo25/dumbo25.github.io/README.md

 * I can either try to make my Google Sites website as responsive as it allows, or
 * I can migrate the site to github pages

 I forked uikit to here.
 This was wrong thing to do.
-Best to just use raw github source from uikit.
+Best to just use raw github source from uikit, or use built in theme.

 I'd like to use uikit as the css.